Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Methods

+The corresponding representative RVEs are shown in Fig.~\ref{fig:representative_RVEs}.
+The visual contrast among the four inverse pole figure (IPF) colored orientation maps shows the intended variation in texture strength and orientation dispersion, from nearly single-crystal-like configurations to nearly random polycrystals.

-It is worth noting that the four texture types considered in this study represent a subset, rather than an exhaustive coverage, of the texture hull.
-They are intentionally selected to capture polycrystalline microstructures with distinct texture intensities and orientation dispersions, thereby providing a controlled yet representative testbed for downstream task.
+The four texture types considered here represent a subset, rather than an exhaustive coverage, of the texture hull.
+They are intentionally selected to capture polycrystalline microstructures with distinct texture intensities and orientation dispersions, providing a controlled yet representative testbed for downstream tasks.